-God, I wish I could take credit for discovering this brilliant no-churn banana ice cream technique.
+God, I wish I could take credit for discovering this brilliant, no-churn vegan banana ice cream technique.
 I’d have probably been rich by now.
 So rich I could buy my own private island with a bunch of banana trees on it – as well as electricity and a food processor, of course – so I could make all the banana ice cream I want, and eat it on warm sand with blue water lapping at my feet, all. day. long.

 Come to think of it, I actually have no idea who invented the technique (The Kitchn could be credited for being the first to spread the gospel in 2009, though), so my guess is they’re probably not rich either.
 Dammit.

-What is This Vegan Banana Ice Cream
+What is Vegan Banana Ice Cream

-This is a dairy-free, sugar-free, one-ingredient soft serve you can make in minutes – using just frozen bananas and a food processor – adding whatever flavorings/mix-ins you want.
+This is a dairy-free, sugar-free, one-ingredient soft serve you can make in minutes – using just frozen bananas and a food processor – and adding whatever flavorings/mix-ins you want.
 It has a creamy, whipped texture – similar to sorbet or Italian ice – without any of the corn syrup, sugar, or artificial flavorings.

 Freeze the bananas: This dessert starts with frozen bananas, which give it its creamy, icy texture.
 Make sure your bananas are ripe – i.e. have at least a few brown spots on them.
 To freeze bananas, tear them into 1-inch chunks, place in a lidded container, and freeze for at least 2 hours (or up to 1 month).